Man praised for returning more than S$1,000 left at POSB ATM

 The next day Mr Heryasin returned the money with the receipt to POSB's Marsiling branch.

+Mr Heryasin, who works for the Inland Revenue Authority of Singapore as an infocommunications specialist, said he did not keep the money as this would be stealing.

+What he did was unremarkable, he added.
+"For me this (is not) something special, everyone should have this basic gesture."

-"We would like to commend the gentleman who returned the sum of money to our branch yesterday," a DBS spokesperson said in a statement confirming the incident on Wednesday.
+Responding to a Channel NewsAsia query, DBS said: "We would like to commend the gentleman who returned the sum of money to our branch yesterday."

 The spokesperson said the bank had transferred the money back to its rightful owner.